Fibromyalgia – what you need to knowMay 19, 2021 2022-04-04 16:36

 Genetics involving Fibromyalgia

-It appears that fibromyalgia has the potential for intergenerational genetic transmission.
+Firstly, it appears that fibromyalgia has the potential for intergenerational genetic transmission.
 Thus, having a family member with Fibromyalgia easily puts you at a higher risk.

 Traumatic events leading to Fibromyalgia